yanochka11/Monte-Carlo/README.md

 5) https://www.youtube.com/watch?v=o8C6DxZh8dw

 All you need to start our project is just follow steps in ipynb file.
-But . . .
-Here an example:
-Define n as the number of assets.
-Then